gelafin/flexbox-stylish-layout/README.md

 Goal is to practice flexbox and CSS selectors.
-That's why the CSS is so contrived in this one
+That's why the CSS is so contrived in this one; I avoided making classes and IDs on purpose